ananyareddygandlaparthi/Face-Triggered-Sexyback-Player/README.md

 > If you encounter errors installing `face-recognition`, ensure you have **CMake** and **Visual Studio C++ Build Tools** installed on Windows.

 ### 3. Add your face
-Place a clear photo of yourself in the `faces/` directory.
+Place clear pictures of your chosen person in the `faces/` directory.
 The app will load all images in this folder as "authorized" triggers.

 ### 4. Run the app
 ```bash